December - Best Hiking & Snowshoeing Trails in Whistler and Garibaldi Park

 Rainbow Lake is a tough and beautiful snowshoeing trail 8k, high up in the mountains across the valley from Whistler and Blackcomb mountains.
 The trail is generally well marked and easy to follow, however some sections are tricky to follow as the heavy snow bends the bushes down obscuring the trail.
 The trail is a constant, fairly steep ascent and you may notice ski tracks along the route.
 A somewhat popular skiing attraction in Whistler is to get heli-dropped on Rainbow Mountain and skiing back to Whistler.
 Rainbow Falls is a nice detour near the beginning of the Rainbow Lake trail.
 When you come to the small water purification building you will see a distinct fork in the trail and a sign directing you to Rainbow Lake turn left.
 If you go right however, in just a few hundred metres you will come to the beautiful Rainbow Falls as well as a nice picturesque bridge over the river.
 You of course have to backtrack to get back to the Rainbow Lake trail.
 Though Rainbow Lake is only 8k from the trailhead, on snowshoes it will likely take nearly four hours to get there.
 You can snowshoe around up there for quite a while so you have to be careful with the time as in the winter the sun goes down before 5pm.
 The Rainbow Mountain trailhead is easy and close to Whistler Village.
 You just need to drive to Alta Lake Road on the far side of Alta Lake, just a 15 minute drive away.
 There is a big sign for the Rainbow Lake trailhead on your right if coming from the neighbourhood of Alpine.
 The trailhead is about 200-300 metres from the Rainbow Park parking lot.

-Why should you snowshoe/hike to Rainbow Lake?
+Why should you snowshoe/hike to Rainbow Lake in December?

 Rainbow Lake is a tough but rewarding snowshoe hike through a thick and beautiful forest.
 There are several viewpoints looking across the valley to Wedge, Blackcomb and Whistler Mountains as well as Whistler Village.
 It certainly is a good idea to combine this snowshoeing hike with a look at Rainbow Park and Rainbow Falls as both are nearby.